This Creamy Chicken Pot Pie Soup is made without canned soup from scratch using simple ingredients I bet you already have in your pantry!

 - 4 (2 lbs) chicken breast halves, cut into bite-sized pieces or 2 to 3 cups shredded rotisserie chicken

-- 1/2 ground pepper to taste
+- 1/2 tsp ground black pepper more or less, to taste

 - 2 tablespoons Olive Oil/Canola Oil/Vegetable Oil